nickknw/vbnet_signature_survey/README.md

 What use is it?
 --------------------------

-First I'll summarize a few of the neat points of the original [Signature Survey](http://c2.com/doc/SignatureSurvey/):
+First I'll summarize a few of the neat points of Ward Cunningham's original [Signature Survey](http://c2.com/doc/SignatureSurvey/):

 * Quick visual summary of code of a file by file basis.
 * Easy to distinguish classes with low and high complexity